-This is a photo of parents with a child with disabilities (Slide ).
-To make sure that the parents can make a livelihood, we finance a small amount of fund of about one hundred to two hundred dollars so that they can continue agriculture, run small shops orand raise poultry.
+This is a photo of parents with a child with disabilities (Slide 14).
+To make sure that the parents can make a livelihood, we finance a small amount of fund of about one hundred to two hundred dollars so that they can continue agriculture, run small shops or raise poultry.
 It is called microfinance.
-The system is that we finance such businesses and when profits are generated they pay back the loanreturn the money.
-Another case is a ten-year project in Sri Lanka to which one of the special fund of ACT “subsidized by Daiwa Securities Group Tsunami Reconstruction Fund” provided grants, which is categorized as ACT Special Fund.
+The system is that we finance such businesses and when profits are generated they pay back the loan.
+Another case is a ten-year project in Sri Lanka to which one of the special fund of ACT “Daiwa Securities Group Tsunami Reconstruction Fund” provided grants.
 The women who suffered from the disaster established about seventy female organizations in total.
 Along the path, we walked together with those women so that they became able to be independent, run organizations and make profits.
 The number of participants has increased to about one thousand three hundred members.
 They could reconstruct their income generation systems such as by running shops, collecting and selling cinnamon trees or coconuts.
-We created not only great financial impacts here but also invisible impacts such as women’s decision-making power has grown, domestic violence was decreased by ninety percent, and child education was improved.
+We created not only great financial impacts here but also invisible impacts, such as women’s decision-making power has grown, domestic violence was decreased by ninety percent, and child education was improved.
 The most important thing was that all the women could go ahead with dignity and pride.
 (Slide 13 – 22)

-Usually most of grantssubsidies in Japan are only for one year but ACT supports on average three years.
+Most of grants in Japan usually are only for one year but ACT supports on average for three years.
 One year is not enough to see outcomes.
 We submit financial report and activity report to our donors.
-The characteristic of ACT is that we support organization’s intangible aspects such as human resource development and the conversion to a corporation.
-The challenge of using a grant is that usually when the period of a grant is over that is also the end of the activities.
+Characteristic of ACT is that we support organization’s intangible aspects, such as human resource development and the conversion to a corporation.
+The challenge of using a grant is that usually when the period of a grant is over, that is also the end of the activities.
 There is a risk of over dependency.
 It is also a challenge for us to set a good exit strategy.
-Of course nongovernment organizations cannot do everything.
-Nongovernmental organizations alone may not be capable enough to develop business models and to come up with methodology, means and approaches.
-Then with an external help from companies and stakeholders, it is necessary to collaborate with many different organizations.
+Of course non-governmental organizations cannot do everything.
+Non-governmental organizations alone may not be capable enough to develop business models and to come up with methodology, means and approaches.
+With external help from companies and stakeholders, it is necessary to collaborate with many different organizations.
 (Slide 23 - 24)

-Mr. Ito/ The activities of Ms. Suzuki or ACT use the scheme of grants.
+Ito/ The activities of Ms. Suzuki or ACT use the scheme of grants.
 But they make sure to monitor social impacts, and also in order to achieve such impacts, they hold dialogues with grant recipients and think together about what else is needed, apart from monetary funding.
 Another thing that I noticed is the keyword, “exit strategy.”
 The project should not end when the money runs out.
 It is important to think seriously about how to utilize the grants as a principal, and I think this was the main point of her presentation.
 The next speaker is Mr. Matsubara from Resona Bank.
 He is a group leader of the ESG investment group.
 I would like to hear how you are involved as a bank in social investment and also about the connection between your activities and today’s theme.

-Mr. Matsubara/ My name is Matsubara, from Resona Bank.
+Matsubara/ My name is Matsubara, from Resona Bank.
 When you hear the name Resona Bank, I guess you think of a commercial bank, but Resona Bank has a wide range of business activities.
 Today I would like to speak mainly about ESG investment from the position of an investor who deals with corporate pension fund and public pension funds.
 (Slide 2)